abred/DeepSPM/README.md

 ```

 The instrument control server consists of several Labview Virtual Intruments (VIs),
-which be run using the local LabView installation.
+which can be run using the local LabView installation.
 These VI are downloaded when you clone the repo.
-It is important to be keep the directory structure so that the server can find the individual command VIs.
+It is important to keep the directory structure so that the server can find the individual command VIs.

 The basic settings for operation need to be set in the the [deepSPM_server.ini](<./labview/Nanonis Server/deepSPM_server.ini>) file.
 Make sure to go through those settings carefully as the **defaults will not work**.